 In addition to the Search & Replace plugin described above, there are other search and replace plugins that you can use.

-(Better Search Replace Plugin)
+(Better Search Replace WP Plugin)

 Better Search Replace consolidates and incorporates the best features from many search and replace plugins, incorporating the following features in one simple plugin, including: